mhalvers/RBRproc/README.md

 At the moment the toolbox is designed to use RBR's RSKtools Matlab toolbox to read raw 'rsk' sqlite files.
-The output structure from RSKtools is then converted into a more convenient multidimensional structure.
+The output structure from RSKtools is then converted into a more convenient structure.
 This structure is then used as input to the various RBRproc processing routines.

 For RBR loggers which output hexadecimal files, one could also read any one of the Ruskin outputs (mat, txt, Excel, etc) into Matlab.